WOLFurriell/StreetFigtherV/README.md

-# Web Scrapping, Image-Processing and visualization of Street Figther V
+# Web Scrapping, Image-Processing and Data Visualization of Street Figther V